Experts In This Article

 - Internal injuries: Internal bleeding or injury can be a life-threatening emergency.
 These injuries typically happen when there is severe trauma.
 In most cases, these injuries require immediate emergency surgery and may require substantial monitoring and follow-up care.

 - PTSD or other psychological issues: While most people commonly associate PTSD with military service, post-traumatic stress disorder can happen after any major trauma.
 One study found that over 39 percent of participants reported some form of PTSD following a motor vehicle accident.
 Symptoms of PTSD include nightmares, flashbacks, anxiety, and mood changes.
 Counseling and medication can help alleviate some of the symptoms of PTSD.
-In addition to PTSD, victims of a severe motor vehicle crash are at high risk of other psychological issues such as anxiety and depression.
+In addition to PTSD, severe motor vehicle crash victims are at high risk of other psychological issues such as anxiety and depression.

 Who Pays When a UPS Truck Hits You?